cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ## What's the Solution? *Hello Atmos!* 👽

 😎 Good news!
-Atmos supports all of this out of the box and exactly what you **cannot** achieve with "standalone" (a.k.a community edition) Terraform and [none of the alternatives](/reference/alternatives) can do it all.
+Atmos supports all of this out of the box and exactly what you **cannot** achieve with "standalone" (a.k.a. community edition) Terraform and [none of the alternatives](/reference/alternatives) can do it all.
 Plus, there's no need to abandon Terraform—it's actually a great tool, and Atmos enhances its strengths.

 Here's what you can expect after adopting Atmos:

 - **Consistent Invocation:** Atmos ensures Terraform is invoked the same way every time; no more need to pass complicated arguments to `terraform`.
 This removes guesswork and confusion across teams with what parameters to pass, and what order of operations things need to be invoked.
 - **Seamless Initialization:** Backend?
 Modules?
 Prep steps?
 Atmos makes sure everything is ready before you run `terraform apply`.
 - **Separation of Configuration from Code** Unlike most alternatives, Atmos clearly separates the configuration into Stacks, separate from Components (terraform root modules).
-This ensure root modules remain highly reusable across teams and promotes testing.
+This ensures that root modules remain highly reusable across teams and promotes testing.
 - **Enables Efficient Configuration:** Borrowing from the Kustomize playbook, Atmos makes configurations streamlined.
 It employs imports, hierarchy, inheritance, and deep merging, thus establishing company-wide standards effortlessly.
 - **Environment Consistency:** With a nod to helmfile, Atmos ensures environments remain consistent, providing a toolkit that ensures reliability, no matter where you deploy.
 - **Ensures Structured Modularity:** With Atmos, Terraform configurations are built modularly using stacks and catalogs.
 This not only ensures code is reusable but also that it's efficient.